 Historic Downtown Casper

 The very earliest days of Casper took place not far from what is considered the heart of today’s downtown in 1888.
 Many of downtown Casper’s buildings date back to the early 1900s when Casper was a bustling energy town in an oil boom.
 The reminders of Casper’s history can be found in unique architecture and fading painted ghost signs on stoic brick buildings through the city center, and visitors can learn more about the history of downtown by downloading our historical walking tour!

 David Street Station

-Perhaps the biggest symbol of Casper’s present and future, David Street Station, is the hub of activity in downtown Casper.
-Completed in 2018, David Street Station is a versatile outdoor space complete with a stage for concerts and performances, green area and a splash pad in the summer months.
+Perhaps the biggest symbol of Casper’s present and future, David Street Station is the hub of activity in downtown Casper.
+Completed in 2018, David Street Station is a versatile outdoor space complete with a stage for concerts and performances, green areas and a splash pad in the summer months.
 In the winter, the splash pad converts to an ice rink that is open through the winter.
 The ice rink is also home to the Casper community Christmas tree during the Holiday season.
 David Street Station hosts hundreds of community events throughout the year like movie nights, ice skating with Santa, festivals and live music.

 If you’re looking for only-in-Casper shopping, downtown Casper should be on the top of your list.
 The main corridor of Casper’s downtown is filled with locally owned, one-of-a-kind boutiques and shops with everything from Casper souvenirs to fine art.

-Peruse clothing and goods at shops like the Floral Rhino, Cadillac Cowgirl or WyoMade.
+Peruse clothing and goods at shops like the Floral Rhino, Mustard Seed or WyoMade.
 Craftsmanship is on display at 307 Metal works, where you can find artistic creations forged from steel by a Casper artist.

 Dining & Nightlife

-As the downtown area continues to grow and develop, the dining and nightlife options expand, too.
-You can start your evening at one of the many downtown restaurants before going to Casper’s iconic distillery, Backwards Distilling Company, for a creative cocktail.
-Or stop by the downtown Brewery, Frontier Brewing Company for a house-made or regional brew.
+As the downtown area continues to grow and develop, the dining and nightlife options expand too.
+You can start your evening at one of the many downtown restaurants before going to Casper’s iconic distillery, Backwards Distilling Company, for a handcrafted, creative cocktail.
+Or stop by the downtown Brewery, Frontier Brewing Company, for a house-made or regional brew.